54toshi/writeups/2023_huntress_ctf/texas_chain_saw_massacre/writeup.md

 catch { }
 ```

-9. now simply make a dns request to retrieve the TXT data of the dnsrecord for eventlog.zip
+9. now simply make a dns request to retrieve the TXT data of the dnsrecord for eventlog.zip and decode it from base64.
 ```
 dig eventlog.zip
 ```